How Much Does Microblading Cost in Illinois?

 I’m not going to bury the number and make you scroll through 2,000 words to find it.

-At my studio (Nirvana PMU in Shorewood, IL), microblading costs $650 for the initial session.
-That includes the touch-up at 6-8 weeks.
+At my studio (Nirvana PMU in Shorewood, IL), microblading is $650 for the initial session.
+The required touch-up at 6-8 weeks is $150.
 Annual refreshers are $300.
+Across the Chicagoland area you’ll see anything from $200 to $1,000+ — so what matters isn’t just the number, it’s what’s behind it.

 There.
 Now you know.